 IV.
 Application and Submission Information

-Completed applications may be submitted to the IHS Loan Repayment Program, 801 Thompson Avenue, Suite 120, Rockville, Maryland 20852.
-Applications for the FY 2005 LRP will be accepted and evaluated monthly beginning February 18, 2005 and will continue to be accepted each month thereafter until all funds are exhausted for FY 2005.
-Subsequent monthly deadline dates are scheduled for Friday of the second full week of each month.
+Applications for the FY 2019 LRP will be accepted and evaluated monthly beginning March 15, 2019, and will continue to be accepted each month thereafter until all funds are exhausted for FY 2019 awards.
+Subsequent monthly deadline dates are scheduled for the fifteenth of each month until August 15, 2019.

 Applications shall be considered as meeting the deadline if they are either:

-2. Sent on or before the deadline date.
+(2) Received after the deadline date, but with a legible postmark dated on or before the deadline date.
 (Applicants should request a legibly dated U.S. Postal Service postmark or obtain a legibly dated receipt from a commercial carrier or U.S. Postal Service.
-Private metered postmarks are not acceptable as proof of timely mailing.)
+Private metered postmarks are not acceptable as proof of timely mailing).

-Applicants received after the monthly closing date will be held for consideration in the next monthly funding cycle.
-Applicants who do not receive funding by September 30, 2005, will be notified in writing.
+Applications submitted after the monthly closing date will be held for consideration in the next monthly funding cycle.
+Applicants who do not receive funding by September 30, 2019, will be notified in writing.

 This program is not subject to review under Executive Order 12372.

 D. Funding Restrictions

 New applicants are responsible for using the online application.
 Applicants requesting a contract extension must do so in writing by March 15, 2019, to ensure the highest possibility of being funded a contract extension.Start Printed Page 8881

 The IHS will utilize the Health Professional Shortage Area (HPSA) score developed by the Health Resources and Services Administration for each Indian health program for which there is a need or vacancy.
 At each Indian health facility, the HPSA score for mental health will be utilized for all behavioral health professions, the HPSA score for dental health will be utilized for all dentistry and dental hygiene health professions, and the HPSA score for primary care will be used for all other approved health professions.